brianritchie1312/icat.ansible/README.md

 * Use smaller file for icat ingest
 * Consider replacing env_path with shell scripts for sourcing
 * Improve Debug feedback
-* Auto grab icat root from first entry in enabled authn user lists
 * Improve Idempotence and speed
 * Create task to remove all non LILS facilties from topcat.json
-* Make pycat.yml more adaptable
+* Make pycat.yml more adaptable (eg. pycat version numbers, control which user gets data, clearer args"
 * Currently topcat.json is modified to add all authn plugins to list in topcat.
 This should be replaced to only include enabled plugins.
 * Allow selenium to rerun even if port is used (eg. autokill ps using port or auto select new port)
 * Add support for other browsers